About the Materials

 Vermeil (ver-may) is made in the exact same way as something that is plated, but the metal underneath is sterling silver.
 Over time however this thin layer will also wear off and your beautiful gold piece you purchased will eventually turn completely silver.

 Gold-filled is made from solid gold and "filled" with other metals.
 Gold-filled wears like solid Gold because its outer surface IS solid gold.
 Electroplating is not a part of this process.
 The gold content is 1/20.
-Gold-filled is created by using heat and pressure to fuse a layer of karat gold to a metal (in my case, brass).
+Gold-filled is created by using heat and pressure to fuse a layer of karat gold to a metal (in our case, brass).
 The bond produced is a permanent one, and does not wear off over time.
 This means that even people who have sensitive metal allergies can wear gold-filled.
 Gold-filled offers all the same physical characteristics as solid gold such as beauty, durability, and strength, but at a fraction of the cost.
 With proper care, your gold filled jewelry will give you years of wear, just like solid gold.
 You can confirm that the piece you are purchasing is gold filled by looking for a small "GF" or "14K GF" stamp somewhere hidden on the piece.